Skip to contents

 That is it!
 Now we can begin delving into the “how to”.

-It is always a good practice to start off by inspecting the dataset.
-Let’s check the first 6 rows of our dataset:
+It is always a good practice to start off by inspecting our data set.
+Let’s check the first 6 rows of our data set:

 head(anthro.01)